 - Be patient

-- Reward often and generously when your dog performs well
+- Praise and reward often and generously when your dog performs well

-- Keep the sessions It’s tiring to learn something new
+- Keep the dog training sessions short.
+It’s tiring learning something new

-- Be consistent.
+- Be consistent with your commands.
 Don’t use variations on a theme.
-If you want your dog to sit, for example, don’t ask them to sit, sit down, etc. Likewise, if you want your dog to come when called decide on one word rather than a range of come, come here, here, get here, etc
+If you want your dog to sit, for example, don’t ask them to sit, sit down, etc. Likewise, if you want your dog to come when called, decide on one word rather than a range of come, come here, here, get here, etc

 - Don’t expect too much of your dog.
 Start with short sessions and build up.
 Pushing your dog too hard can result in a stressed and overtired

-- Start training any new command in a quiet place with few distractions and build from there
+- Start training any new command in a quiet place with few distractions and repeat until your dog knows the command

 - Play as you train.
-Many dogs find play highly rewarding so include it in your training sessions – it can be particularly useful in training a good recall.
+Many dogs find play highly rewarding, so include it in your dog training sessions – it can be instrumental in training a good recall.

-- Remember the three D’s of training: distance, duration, and distraction and slowly build on each
+- Remember the three D’s of dog training: distance, duration, and distraction, and slowly build on each.

-We’ve chosen the following commands as we think they are the basis for a well-behaved dog that will be welcome anywhere.
+We’ve chosen the following commands to teach your dog as we think they are the basis for a well-behaved dog that will be welcome anywhere.

 However, the list of things that you can teach your dog is almost limitless.
 How about teaching your dog to fly?
 Although we don’t recommend you try this at home, it’s just a reminder never to underestimate your dog!

-Teaching your dog to come when called is vital.
-Not only can it save your dog’s life, but it means they get to have fun off leash without becoming an irritant to other people and dogs.
+Teaching your dog to come when called is an essential dog command.
+Not only can it save your dog’s life, but it means they get to have fun off-leash without becoming an irritant to other people and dogs.

-Recall is the one dog command that you absolutely should reward heavily and often and practice as much as you can.
-There are so many exciting things that act as distractions for your dog that you need to have outstanding rewards to compete.
+The recall is the one dog command that you absolutely should reward heavily and often and practice as much as you can.
+There are so many exciting things that act as distractions for your dog that you need to have outstanding rewards if you want to compete.

 While learning this command can be challenging for your dog, it can equally be a challenge for you.
 NEVER punish your dog no matter how long it takes for your dog to come back to you.
-It doesn’t matter if you’re embarrassed, angry, frustrated or just plain freezing as soon as your dog is on its way back, celebrate their return.
+It doesn’t matter if you’re embarrassed, angry, frustrated, or just plain freezing.
+As soon as your dog is on its way back, praise its return.

 Like the recall command, this skill needs some serious reinforcement.
 If you expect your dog to leave a half-eaten burger on the sidewalk, they need to know that they’re going to get something even better!

-The ‘leave it’ command isn’t only good for food though.
+The ‘leave it’ command isn’t only good for food, though.
 You can use it in other situations like walking your dog past other animals, people, open doors, so it is one of the most useful commands to teach.

-This is another useful skill to teach your dog.
+This is another useful basic command to teach your dog.
 Unlike ‘leave it’ that gives your dog the option to avoid an object before it gets picked up, the ‘drop it’ skill enables you to relieve your dog of something once it is in their mouth.

-Not only does it prevent your dog from getting under people’s feet, but it allows you to keep an eye on dog and human interactions and prevents undue stress on your dog.
+Not only does it prevent your dog from getting under people’s feet, but it allows you to keep an eye on dog/human interactions and prevents undue stress on your dog.

 Loose leash walking

-Although many people will disagree, we think it’s much more important to teach your dog to walk nicely on lead rather than training them to a formal ’heel’ command.
+Although many people will disagree, we think it’s much more important to teach your dog to walk nicely on the leash rather than training them to a formal ’heel’ command.